greenzombie123/todolist/needs.md

 - Rerender
 ## There is a interface for folder creation, folder deletion, folder switching and folder editing

-# Folder Creation
-## When creating a folder, you can write its name
-## When creating a folder, you can choose the color of its text
-- Click on Folder Link
-- Interact with Folder Creation
-- Create a name
-- Choose a color
-- Press Create Buton
-- Folder is created and a link is placed in the side menu
 # Folders hold tasks
 - When a task is created, it is placed in folder
 - [Tasks in deleted folder are moved to **Inbox**](#you-can-create-a-folder)
 - Task can change folder through editing (Pressing the folder link on taskbar)

-# There are three  default folders called 'Inbox' "Finished" and "Overdue"
+# There are three  default folders called 'Inbox' and "Finished"
 ## Created tasks are immediately placed in a specified folder or Inbox folder
 ## You can view all the names of folders
 - Press Folder Link